ublue-os/website/docs/blog/posts/ucore-nvidia.md

 Typically its going to be one of:
 - [CUDA](https://developer.nvidia.com/cuda-gpus) for AI, or other GPU accelerated workloads
-- [transcoding video](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new) is quite popular, especially if you don't have a later gen Intel CPU with QuickSync
+- [transcoding video](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new), especially useful for users lacking newer Intel GPUs with QuickSync

 [FrigateNVR](https://frigate.video) is a great example of a self-hostable open source project which can use both [video transcode](https://docs.frigate.video/configuration/hardware_acceleration#nvidia-gpus) capabilities and [compute](https://docs.frigate.video/configuration/detectors#nvidia-tensorrt-detector) capabilities to power a smart home camera solution.